MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 > You need to be a site owner to customize and share the NEO sites.
 Work with your SharePoint administrator if you don’t already have access.

-1. Open your web browser and navigate to [office.com](https://www.office.com) or your organization’s sign-in location.
+1. Open your web browser and navigate to [office.com](https://www.office.com) or your organization’s sign in location.

 2.	**Sign in** with your username and password.